Join our Community

 From time immemorial, Jews have always been concerned with the question of Jewish survival.
 In fact, much ink has been spilled about the demise of Judaism and the Jewish community, although the tradition has remarkably had enormous staying power....

-Richard D. Zelin, Ph.D., is a frequent contributor to Chicago’s JUF News and other Jewish publications.
+Richard D. Zelin, Ph.D., is a frequent contributor to various Jewish publications.
 He serves in a senior level Jewish communal position in the Chicago area.
+The views expressed are his own.